News Release: Eiteljorg Indian Market & Festival celebrates Native arts and cultures on June 27-28

 “Beyond the incredible artwork, the festival also features performances, music, and Native-owned food and beverage, giving people a chance to truly immerse themselves in Native cultures in a communal and authentic way.
 At its core, this weekend isn’t about appropriation — it’s about appreciation, learning, and connection.
 It’s a celebration of Native resilience, creativity, and the cultures that continue to shape our communities today,” Richberg said.

 Advance discount tickets to Indian Market & Festival go on sale March 30 at Eiteljorg.org/Indian-Market-and-Festival and are $20 for adults, or $30 for a two-day combo pass.
 For kids ages 5-7, advance tickets are $10; children ages 4 and under get in free.
-The first 100 early-bird tickets purchased online will include a 2026 Indian Market & Festival tote bag that ticket-buyers will receive at the event.
 Tickets purchased at the gate on June 27-28 are $25 for adults and $12 for youth.

 Museum members have free admission, as do American Indian, First Nations and Alaskan Native members with tribal ID.
 Tickets obtained through the Access Pass program are $5.
 If visitors park in the White River State Park underground garage, the Eiteljorg can validate their parking.